Additive Combinatorics Using Equivariant Cohomology: Abstract

 \section{Abstract}

 We introduce a geometric method to study additive combinatorial problems.
-Using equivariant cohomology we reprove the Dias da Silva-Hamidoune theorem.
-We improve a result of Sun on the linear extension of the Erd\H os-Heilbronn conjecture.
-We generalize a theorem of G. K\'os (the Grashopper problem) which in some sense is a simultaneous generalization of the Erd\H os-Heilbronn conjecture.
-We also prove a signed version of the Erd\H os-Heilbronn conjecture and the Grashopper problem.
+Using equivariant cohomology we reprove the Dias da Silva--Hamidoune theorem.
+We improve a result of Sun on the linear extension of the Erd\H os--Heilbronn conjecture.
+We generalize a theorem of G. K\'os (the Grashopper problem) which in some sense is a simultaneous generalization of the Erd\H os--Heilbronn conjecture.
+We also prove a signed version of the Erd\H os--Heilbronn conjecture and the Grashopper problem.
 Most identities used are based on calculating the projective degree of an algebraic variety in two different ways.